Fast-track your biomedical science studies with this accelerated degree.

-- Develop practical skills through clinical placements in hospitals, clinical trial centres or medical research institutes.
+- Link with industry and develop practical skills through special research projects and clinical work placements in areas such as hospitals, clinical trial centres, pharmaceutical companies and medical research institutes.

-The Bachelor of Biomedical Science (Accelerated) program is restricted to high-achieving secondary school students who have completed Year 12 no more than two (2) years before admission.
-Applicants must not have previously attempted any post-secondary study at diploma level or higher since completing Year 12.
+The Bachelor of Biomedical Science (Accelerated) is restricted to high-achieving secondary school students who have completed Year 12 no more than two (2) years before admission.
+To be eligible for this program, you must not have previously attempted any post-secondary study at diploma level or higher since completing Year 12.

 - Biomedical scientist

 - Clinical embryologist

 - Clinical trial coordinator